 Non-Small Cell Lung Cancer

-• Squamous cell carcinoma: Cancer that begins in squamous cells, which are thin, flat cells that look like fish scales.
+- Squamous cell carcinoma: Cancer that forms in the thin, flat cells lining the inside of the lungs.
 This is also called epidermoid carcinoma.

-Other less common types of non-small cell lung cancer are pleomorphic carcinoma, carcinoid tumor, salivary gland carcinoma, and unclassified carcinoma.
+Other less common types of non-small cell lung cancer are pleomorphic, carcinoid tumor, salivary gland carcinoma, and unclassified carcinoma.